 By Indrani Nadarajah

 Environmental insurance policies are now widely available in Canada.
 While there are problems with wordings in many of those policies, the portfolio is evolving with more targeted products becoming available to address the changing liability landscape.
+Apparently, the US is experiencing similar issues with the liability landscape that are outlined in this real estate insurance article from Jeffrey Bernard and how the US deals with it could provide some insight for Canada.
 Meanwhile, a parliamentary review of the Canadian Environmental Protection Act has just been completed, confirming that the country’s main pollution laws are outdated, and the courts have been leaning towards a more generous interpretation of current legislation in order to better protect the environment.
 Environmental activism is not affecting the insurance portfolio yet as actions thus far have been targeted at prospective projects, but as stakes rise, this may change.

 Environmental insurance has been available in this country for a while, with insurers relying on foreign policy wordings without necessarily ensuring their offerings cohere with the Canadian regulatory environment, explains Carl Spensieri, Vice President, Environmental Insurance at Berkley Canada.

-“Most of the policies currently available in the Canadian marketplace originate from parent companies based in the US or Europe, where environmental regulations are much tougher.
+“Most of the policies currently available in the Canadian marketplace originate from parent companies based in Europe, where environmental regulations are much tougher.
 It doesn’t always make commercial sense for the overseas-based insurers to tailor their wordings specifically to the market here, given that the size of the environmental insurance portfolio in Canada is only about $150 million, about 10 times smaller than the estimated $1.5-$2 billion market in the US,” Spensieri explains.
-If you feel you can help Canada financially, why not donate some money by transferring money to Canada using a money transfer service .

 A complicating factor for the environmental portfolio is that unlike many developed jurisdictions, Canada is not regulated by prescriptive environmental standards.
 Rather, there are guidelines.
 (There are, however, exceptions such as when a former industrial site is to be converted to residential use.
 In these situations, requirements are very explicit.)